 - And more

 A defective product can cause serious or life-threatening trauma, including burns, amputations, brain injuries, spinal cord injuries, and even death.
-Our Gainesville product liability attorneys will help you fight to secure a full financial award for all of your injuries and suffering.
+Our product liability attorneys near Gainesville will help you fight to secure a full financial award for all of your injuries and suffering.
 Call our law office to get started today.

 In Florida, the statute of limitations for product liability lawsuits is typically four years for injuries and two years for death.
 The clock begins to run on the “date that the facts giving rise to the cause of action were discovered, or should have been discovered with the exercise of due diligence.”
 In other words, the statute of limitations begins to run when you discover or should have reasonably discovered the link between the product and your injury.